Security-Onion-Solutions/securityonion-docs/misp.rst

 Elastalert
 ----------
-If we want to send events to :ref:`hive` based on the MISP NIDS rules we've pulled into Security Onion, we can implement an Elastalert rule like the following, filtering on the ``alert`` field for NIDS alerts:
+If we want to send events to TheHive based on the MISP NIDS rules we've pulled into Security Onion, we can implement an Elastalert rule like the following, filtering on the ``alert`` field for NIDS alerts:

 ::